- Bitter aftertaste

 (The baby’s exclamation before playing is simply precious!)

 - Multi-tasking military man

 “Staff Sgt.
-Shawn D. Cupp, a native of Monroe, Mich., the senior operations non-commissioned officer and a French horn player with the 3rd Infantry Division Band, out of Fort Stewart, Ga., works on his computer to manage operational missions for the band while deployed to Contingency Operating Base Speicher, near Tikrit, Iraq…”- - Please visit: Horn Notes Edition on Amazon - -
+Shawn D. Cupp, a native of Monroe, Mich., the senior operations non-commissioned officer and a French horn player with the 3rd Infantry Division Band, out of Fort Stewart, Ga., works on his computer to manage operational missions for the band while deployed to Contingency Operating Base Speicher, near Tikrit, Iraq…”- - Please visit: International Women's Brass Conference - -

 - One of Till Eulenspiegel’s merry pranks